-- The student must complete at least one full year of resident study at Faith Baptist Bible College, or not less than 30 semester hours over two semesters.
-Those seeking to complete an academic program or to earn a degree shall complete at least 12 semester hours of their final work in residence. - 2.
+- The student must complete a satisfactory number of credits through Faith Baptist Bible College & Theological Seminary.
+Four-year and two-year college graduates must complete no less than 30 credit hours through Faith and oneyear certificate graduates must complete no less than 20 credit hours through Faith.
+All students shall complete their final 12 credit hours of academic work through FBBC&TS. - 2.
 The student must complete Senior Seminar or Systematic Theology in all 4-year programs. - 3.
 The student must complete the core subjects as outlined in specific programs for the Bachelor of Science or Bachelor of Arts degree. - 4.
 The student must complete all other requirements for his/her particular program. - 5.
 The student must earn at least a C average (2.0 cumulative GPA).
 Some programs require a higher GPA for graduation.
 At least 60 residency credits must be earned to be considered for graduation honors. - 6.
 The student must evidence a genuine faith and a consistent Christian testimony as defined by the College. - 7.
-The student must agree with the doctrinal statement of FBBC&TS. - The student must settle all financial obligations to the College.
+The student must agree with the doctrinal statement of FBBC&TS. - 8.
+The student must settle all financial obligations to the College.
 Until this is done, neither the student's diploma nor an official transcript of credits will be given or awarded. - 9.
 The student must complete all Christian Service assignments in a satisfactory manner and maintain an acceptable record of chapel attendance. - 10.
-The student may receive only one diploma per baccalaureate degree a B.S. and/or a B.A., but not two of the same degree. - 11.
+The student may receive only one diploma per baccalaureate degree-a B.S. and/or a B.A., but not two of the same degree. - 11.
 The student wanting a different second degree after the first one has been awarded must complete another major of at least 30 resident credits and fulfill all other graduation requirements. - 12.
 The student normally has the immediate summer after graduation in May to include any courses to the permanent record of that degree.
 Thereafter, that degree/major is closed.
 Any additional courses may be taken only if the student enrolls in a different degree/major or enrolls in a nondegree seeking status.